KULeuven-COSIC/Panacea/README.md

 ```

 Some parameters used in the paper are given in `params.json`.
-The executable run the ORAM protocol,
+The executable runs the ORAM protocol,
 acting both as the client and the server.

 Note that larger parameters have higher memory requirement